Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 aki shares her backstory and talks about her background as a feywild, and offers some significant magival items to get the splint for a discounted pricne

+ratronus buys whip for -250 gp

+marilyne buys for -340gp and promises a personal message to my brother

+potion

+--sidequest for aurovh hunting